alistanis/cf_parameter_generator/README.md

     	}
     ]

-Saving output to a new file (will overwrite existing)
+Saving output to a new file (will update an existing file or overwrite it if it is blank (0 bytes))

     $ cf_parameter_generator -f local_file.json -o /Path/to/output.json